36 Hours in Salzburg

-For the one dinner we had, we stumbled upon a place call Johanneskeller, located in the neighbourhood near the Mirabell gardens, a great area with many nice restaurants.
+For the one dinner we had, we stumbled upon Johanneskeller, located in the neighbourhood near the Mirabell gardens, a great area with many nice restaurants.
 Located in the keller (cellar) of an old building, we drank lots of local beer, and I dined on a classic Austrian dish called frittatensuppe, which translates to pancake soup and consists of beef broth with slices of thin pancake in it; it was freaking delicious.

 Run through the gardens of Mirabell Palace

 Built in the early 1600s, this gorgeous palace is now owned by the city of Salzburg and exploring its gardens is a must.
 There’s also a famous scene from you-know-what where they run down this covered archway during Do-Re-Mi, so obviously I had to do that.